October 30, 2008

 We can agree with the atheist that existence is necessary as a historical fact, and that the universe does not exist necessarily.
 But these two truths, coupled with the scientific and philosophic evidence for the finitude and contingency of the universe, provide a strong argument for a personal God.
 Something must exist eternally, and since the universe is not that something, it must be something else.
 Whatever caused the spatio-temporal-material universe to exist must itself be eternal, non-spatial, and immaterial.

 Only two things fit such a description: abstract objects, or an unembodied mind.
 Since abstract objects are causally impotent by definition, they cannot be the cause of the universe, and thus are unlikely to be that which has always existed.
 That leaves us with an unembodied mind as the eternal reality.
 This makes sense.
 Not only are we are intimately acquainted with the idea of minds creating things, but it also makes sense of the design and order we see in the universe.
 An intelligent agent best explains why the universe exists as it does.
 Since an eternal, non-spatial, immaterial, intelligent mind is what most mean by “God,” it is best to conclude that God is that which exists eternally, and hence necessarily.
-He is a necessary being, who contains within Himself the sufficient cause for His own existence, as well as the existence of everything else.
+He is a necessary being, who contains within Himself the sufficient reason for His own existence, and is the cause of everything else.

 October 15, 2008